The Ballad of Danny DiceAt a busy casino Craps table

 his bankroll preserved for attack.

-back to two percent Come bets stood Dan,
+back to one percent Come bets stood Dan,

 stood a player with a Will of Iron